niklashigi/apk-mitm/README.md

 You can also patch apps using [Android App Bundle](android-app-bundle) with `apk-mitm` by providing it with a `*.xapk` file (for example from [APKPure][apkpure]) or a `*.apks` file (which you can export yourself using [SAI][sai]).

+### Making manual changes

+Sometimes you'll need to make manual changes to an app in order to get it to work.
+In these cases the `--wait` option is what you need.
+Enabling it will make `apk-mitm` wait before re-econding the app, allowing you to make changes to the files in the temporary directory.

 ## Caveats

 - If the app uses Google Maps and the map is broken after patching, then the app's API key is probably [restricted to the developer's certificate][google-api-key-restrictions].
-You'll have to [create your own API key][google-maps-android] without restrictions and replace it in the app's `AndroidManifest.xml` file.
+You'll have to [create your own API key][google-maps-android] without restrictions and run `apk-mitm` with [the `--wait` option](#making-manual-changes) to be able to replace the `com.google.android.geo.API_KEY` value in the app's `AndroidManifest.xml` file.

 - If `apk-mitm` crashes while decoding or encoding the issue is probably related to [Apktool][apktool].
 Check [their issues on GitHub][apktool-issues] to find possible workarounds.
 If you happen to find an Apktool version that's not affected by the issue, you can instruct `apk-mitm` to use it by specifying the path of its JAR file through the `--apktool` option.